 You will be required to submit a paper of 500-750 words.
 You will choose a health topic, disease or condition.
 You will be required to research the history of your topic, related factors, causation, populations affected, epidemiologic trends, recent research and possible interventions and treatments.
 There will be several deadlines for this paper designed to get you thinking about it sooner rather than later.
+This paper should be original work done for this class.
+Do not submit a paper you have used for another class.
 Also you will be required to review your paper with the Academic Success Center prior to submission.